irmo-de/remove_easeus/readme.md

-# EaseUS Data Recovery Wizard Free installs a kernel driver but has no uninstaller
+# EaseUS Data Recovery Wizard Free uninstaller
-Version 2025
+EaseUS Data Recovery Wizard Free installs a kernel driver but has no uninstaller Version 2025

 You need a terminal window to do this.